Do you feel like your or your teammates’ communication efforts often get misunderstood?

 - Be consistent — what you say and what you do should always be in alignment.

-Simply put, empathy is the ability to connect and understand others, as well as recognize what the other person is feeling or experiencing.
+Simply put, empathy is the ability to connect with and understand other people, as well as recognize what the other person is feeling or experiencing.

 But, what is the connection between being able to put yourself in others’ shoes and being successful in business?

-According to a Forbes article, empathy helps us better understand people, which also helps us communicate more effectively, as well as be innovative and competitive in business.
+According to Forbes, empathy helps us better understand people, which also helps us communicate more effectively, as well as be innovative and competitive in business.

 To learn more about empathetic communication and how to develop empathic communication skills at work, read our blog post: